nomadscientist/training-material/topics/ecology/tutorials/yolo_predict_deepsea/tutorial.md

 These images are useful for visually checking whether detections are correct or if something was missed.

+> <comment-title> What's the `?` in the labels ?</comment-title>
-The `?` character you see in the annotation is due to an incompatibility between the class names in the pre-trained model and the character encoding used on the system where the model was originally trained.
+> The `?` character you see in the annotation is due to an incompatibility between the class names in the pre-trained model and the character encoding used on the system where the model was originally trained.
 This typically happens when non-UTF-8 characters are not properly handled during training or export.
+{: .comment}

 ### No masks or segmentation files
 Since we used detect mode, this tool will not generate segmentation masks (like .tiff or polygon files).
 Those are only available in segment mode, which we'll cover in a separate tutorial.